fosgate29/market/README.md

 When it opens, you will see a form.

+- I would like to make one assumption here.
+In the instructions I got confused about the roles of buyers and sellers.
+So, in my solution, buyers are customers that go to stock to shop.
+And sellers are who has products to sell.
+A good example of a seller is a small farmer that needs to sell his production.

 - First step is done by the seller.
 Now it is done manually, but the final product would do this hash in the backend.
 So, each product that is going to be sold in a stock, will have tag.
 It can be a QR code or barcode.
 For this demo, add any number and click **Hash Tag Id**.

 - After it is hashed, seller needs to sign it.
 So, when the product is sold to a buyer, we can guarantee the value that is being paid for that product is sent to the seller.
 You have to manually copy it and paste it to the input space and click **Sign Data**.
 Metamask will open a window and ask to sign the data.
 Accept it and you will see the signature in the screen.
 Signature can be public.
 It doens´t matter if it is shared in a public environment like a database without an encryption.
 It is a way to prove who are the owner of that signature in a very easy and fast way.
 ATTENTION: I used signature to avoid having to store every product in the blockchain.
 It would be expensive because seller would have to pay for every product to store in the Ethereum blockchain and it can´t scale very well yet.
 It is time consuming and money consuming.
 So, the product tag id and all the details about it, like price, name, origin, expiration day can be stored in a relational database.
 It is a common strategy that some Dapps are using.